r-kupin/webserv/README.md

 - You server must have default error pages if none are provided.
 - You must be able to serve a fully static website.
 - Clients must be able to upload files. ([upload_store](#upload_store))
-- Make it work with %% DELETE, %%POST and GET methods.
+- Make it work with DELETE, POST and GET methods.
 - Stress test resilience
 - Multiple ports
 - Choose the [port](#listen) and [host](#server_name) of each server.
 - Setup the server_names or not
-- %% default server for host:port %%
+- default server for host:port
 - Setup default [error_pages](#error_page).
 - Limit [client_max_body_size](#client_max_body_size).
 - Setup routes with one or multiple of the following rules/configuration: